yldio/react-native-wearables/README.md

 ## Data

-`Data` is a common interface to the health and fitness data system repositories on iOS and Android, respective HealthKit and Google Fitness.
+`Data` is a common interface to the health and fitness data system repositories on iOS and Android, respectively HealthKit and Google Fitness.

 It lets you write code like this which works on both iOS and Android.